SoCo/SoCo/doc/examples.rst

   True

-From a device, you can get the coordinator of a group by using the :attr:`~soco.core.SoCo.group` property of the :class:`~soco.core.SoCo` instance that return a :class:`~soco.groups.ZoneGroup` instance followed by its :attr:`~soco.groups.ZoneGroup.coordinator` property::
+From a device, you can get the coordinator of a group by using the :attr:`~soco.core.SoCo.group` property of the :class:`~soco.core.SoCo` instance, which returns a :class:`~soco.groups.ZoneGroup` instance allowing access to its :attr:`~soco.groups.ZoneGroup.coordinator` property::

   >>> devices['Living Room'].group.coordinator